 Leveraged ownership structures are complex and expensive, and are recommended for large investments in U.S. real estate.

-When a foreign person loans part of the investment to acquire New York City real estate, such loan can generate tax deductions to the U.S. entity that owns real estate.
-Because such U.S. entity can deduct the interest, this lowers the effective U.S. tax rate.
+When a foreign person loans part of the investment to acquire New York City real estate, such a loan can generate tax deductions to the U.S. entity that owns real estate.
+Because such a U.S. entity can deduct the interest, this lowers the effective U.S. tax rate.

 If the transaction is properly structured, the debt can also produce an interest income to the client that would be free from U.S. income taxes or withholdings.